ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

     The pre-built binary does not include all ROS 2 packages.
     All packages in the `ROS base variant <https://ros.org/reps/rep-2001.html#ros-base>`_ are included, and only a subset of packages in the `ROS desktop variant <https://ros.org/reps/rep-2001.html#desktop-variants>`_ are included.
-    The exact list of packages are described by the repositories listed in `this ros2.repos file <https://github.com/ros2/ros2/blob/master/ros2.repos>`_.
+    The exact list of packages are described by the repositories listed in `this ros2.repos file <https://github.com/ros2/ros2/blob/eloquent-release/ros2.repos>`_.

 System requirements
 -------------------

 Only Windows 10 is supported.

-.. _Rolling_windows-install-binary-installing-prerequisites:
+.. _windows-install-binary-installing-prerequisites:

 Installing prerequisites
 ------------------------